Chase Credit Card Applications Flowchart

 The Easy To Follow Chase Applications Flowchart

 You can follow this flow chart if your Chase credit card application was not instantly approved.
-We at ToP did not create this flowchart and do not take credit for it.
+We have adapted this from a chart that we did not create.

 Here are some shorthand terms from the chart explained.
 You can see our points & miles glossary if you ever come across something that doesn't quite make sense.